rlangoy/ZedBoard-BareMetal-Examples/Hello07/README.txt

-Hello06
+Hello07
 =========

-Same example as i  Hello04 but implementing printf using the NewLib Library
+Same example as in Hello06 but implementing scanf to display a proper
-       This allows us to properly display printf("Hello mr %.2f",3.14);
+    greeting (by asking for a users name)

 NewLib
 ==================

 We need to link width the option -lc and -gcc to use libc.a and libgcc.a

+For libc.a
 To figure out where the sudo apt-get instll newlib-arm-eabi installed it's files we need to enter the folowing in an terminal window:
     dpkg -L newlib-arm-none-eabi